Your Transition Guide to Off-Campus Student Living

 Upfront costs can also add up.
 Security deposits, application fees, and pet deposits are common when moving in.
 It helps to budget for these in advance to avoid surprises.
 Reading the lease carefully and asking questions can prevent unexpected expenses later.

-Groceries, Cleaning, and Essentials
+Groceries, Cleaning, & Essentials

 Food and household supplies can take up a big part of your budget.
 Planning meals, buying in bulk, and looking for student discounts can help cut costs.
 Sharing essentials like cleaning supplies and paper goods with roommates keeps expenses lower.
 Sticking to a budget for groceries and necessities helps avoid overspending.